 I skipped my first three sabbaticals, foolishly, thinking that they would accumulate.
 So I was teaching full-time, but also writing full-time.
 This was 1976.
 There was a boiler room in the basement of Langdell Hall, and that’s where I worked late into the night or the early morning on that book.
 Much of it is a first draft.
 How the hell I did it, I have no idea because it’s thousands of words and thousands of footnotes.
 I was always klutzy, so I had a really hard time figuring out how to change the cartridge on the IBM Selectric [typewriter].
 I would type into the night, and the thing would run out of tape, and I was beside myself.
 So [HLS] Dean Al Sacks came up with this idea of renting me a bunch of typewriters.
 (Laughs) There were 11 typewriters in a row, and I would go from one to the next as the tape cartridges would run out.

-A: When I agreed to argue against Obama’s clean-power plan I thought that it was illegal.
+Tribe: When I agreed to argue against Obama’s clean-power plan I thought that it was illegal.
 I still think it probably was.
 I think it was a stretch of the Clean Air Act.
 But in hindsight, because of the existential importance of dealing with climate change, I think that’s a case where I should’ve basically looked the other way, not let my legal theories drive me to the conclusion they did.
-And I wish I hadn’t taken that case.
-We won in the D.C.
-Circuit, and then it became moot because President Trump, of course, took the clean-power plan apart.
+And I wish I hadn’t taken that case….
+And then it became moot because President Trump, of course, took the clean-power plan apart.

 It all traces to the Bork business.
 When I testified against Bork, a lot of people said, “Don’t do it.
 You’re somebody who might be on the court at some point, but you will completely burn bridges with this.”
 Actually, I thought that the main reason not to do it was not that, but that he would be confirmed anyway and that I would be making an enemy of him.
 I thought I don’t want to be arguing in front of somebody that I had tried hard to oppose.
 But I didn’t think of myself as his political opponent.
 I thought of myself as laying out — I thought objectively, though a lot of people thought it wasn’t objective — all of the scary things that his jurisprudence might produce.
 I wasn’t, as Kennedy was saying, “In Robert Bork’s America women are going to have coat-hanger abortions,” although that might indeed have been the case.
 I saw myself as being more of a legal scholar.
 But still, my politically savvy friends like Bob Shrum said, “If you do this, Larry, you’re never going to get on the court.”
 I said, “Well, I can’t calculate that anyway.
 I have to do this because this seems like the right thing to do.”